eclipsesource/tabris-js-cli/README.md

 ##### `-w, --watch`

 Executes the _watch_ instead of the _build_ script given in the package.json of the app before serving.
 The _watch_ script can be a long-running task.

+##### `--no-intro`

+Does not print the available external URLs or QR code to the console, only the port.
+They can still be viewed by opening the given port in a browser.

+##### `--external [url]`

+Uses the given string as the advertised public URL, to the exclusion of all other.
+Must include protocol and port.
+Should be used with `--port` to ensure the actual port matches this one.

+##### `--port [port]`

+Changes the port the HTTP server listens to.
+Causes an error if the port is not available.

 ### `tabris build [options] <platform> [cordova-platform-opts]`